imhasib777/imhasib777/README.md

 <br>

-I believe that consistency is the key to becoming a better developer.
+I believe consistency is one of the most important parts of becoming a better developer.

-My goal is to keep learning step by step, build meaningful projects, understand core concepts deeply, and improve my skills in programming, artificial intelligence, and software development.
+My goal is to keep learning step by step, build meaningful projects, understand core concepts deeply, and improve my skills in programming, artificial intelligence, machine learning, and data analysis.

-I am especially interested in how AI can solve real-world problems and help people in practical ways.
+I am especially interested in how AI and data can solve real-world problems and create useful solutions.

 </details>